-- What private retirement/sheltered housing to buy schemes exist in your area? - Do you have a list of all the local providers of retirement/sheltered housing for rent in your area? - How would someone go about applying for social rented housing in your area? - Is there a local Disability Housing Register or local housing exchange scheme? - What sheltered/retirement housing is available for specific groups of older people including black and ethnic minority elders, people with dementia, other special needs groups? - Do you have information about local Extra Care housing schemes? - Are there any local Almshouses/Abbeyfield Homes and if so do you know how people can apply to them? - How difficult is it for people to get a place in a residential care home locally?
+- Are there any private retirement/sheltered housing schemes in your area? - How would someone go about applying for local social rented housing? - Are there any Extra Care housing schemes? - Are there any local Almshouses/Abbeyfield Homes and if so do you know how people can apply to them? - How difficult is it for people to get a place in a residential care home locally?

-Part 2 Housing advice
+Part 2 Housing decisions

-The aim of Part 2 of the training module is to increase advisers' understanding of the factors that influence older people's housing decisions.
+The aim of Part 2 of this self training guide is to increase the reader's understanding of the factors that influence older people's housing and care decisions in later life.

-It also considers approaches that can be helpful in enabling older people to make an informed choice about their future housing, care and support.
+It also considers approaches that can be helpful in enabling people to make an informed choice about their future housing, care and support.